-If the case against the Non-Settling Defendants is not dismissed or settled, the Plaintiffs will have to prove their claims against the Non-Settling Defendants at trial.
-Trial dates have not yet been set.
+If the case against the Non-Settling Defendants is not dismissed or settled, the Plaintiffs will have to prove their claims against the Non-Settling Defendants at trial, which is set to begin on August 6, 2018.
 The trial will be held at the United States Courthouse at 450 Golden Gate Avenue, Courtroom 11, 19th Floor, San Francisco, CA 94102.